MD2Korg/CerebralCortex-Vagrant/README.md

 ```
 Jupyter Notebook has cc_demo folder that contains sample script.
 Demo script shows some example on how to use CerebralCortex API to interact with data:

-TODO: Anand, please add instruction on how to use DataAnalysis Demo

 To create new python script:
 ```
 Authenticate with user credentials